DaniRamirezVaquero/Lol_Skin_Generator/README.md

 2. Download the required LoRa model from [CivitAI](https://civitai.com/api/download/models/196344?type=Model&format=SafeTensor) and place it in your `models/Lora` folder.

 3. (Optional) Install the ADetailer extension in your Stable Diffusion WebUI for better face generation quality.

+5. Run StableDiffusion locally.

-4. Build and run the Docker container:
+6. Build and run the Docker container:
     ```sh
     cd docker
     docker-compose up --build